 FREQUENTLY ASKED QUESTIONS

-The exemplar model curriculum you may have seen is at the back of the new Religious Education Directory.
-It is there as an example, as one way of covering the content.
+The exemplar model curriculum at the back of the new Religious Education Directory is provided as an example, as one way of covering the content.
 Neither it or its features are mandated.

 So, what do we have to cover?